How to Master the Art of a Carefully Curated Room

 Of course the real beauty of well selected room is the quality of the materials.
 Every item in this room was top-notch.
 The beauty of living in a small space is that higher end finishes will cost a lot less since there is not as much area to cover.
 Take a look around your home.
 Are there any small finishes like door knobs, counter tops, or light fixtures that could be upgraded to give a space in your home a more polished look?

-Consistent Color Scheme with a POP!
+Create a Consistent Color Scheme and Add a POP!

 A good rule of thumb when decorating is to use a minimum of three colors.
 At least one of the three colors will usually serve as an accent color.
 So where is the third color in this room?
 Take a look below.